 - Moonbase Alpha has this for players.
 This leads to notorious griefing possibilities.

 - Animal Crossing uses a simple voice synthesizer to speak the text, very quickly.
 Characters even add the proper inflection if a sentence ends with a question mark.
 It's fairly unintelligible if you try to listen to it, but in the original Japanese it works a lot better.

-- Q*bert uses a voice synthesizer chip to supply the voices of the various characters.
-Unfortunately, the chip used couldn't produce coherent phrases, so the designers decided to go the other direction and have the characters speak a Starfish Language.
+- Q*bert uses a Votrax voice synthesizer chipnote to supply the voices of the various characters.
+Unfortunately, the chip used couldn't produce coherent phrasesnote , so the designers decided to go the other direction and have the characters speak a Starfish Language.

 - Stern's Berzerk is likely the Ur Example for video games.
 It was either this game, or Midway's Video Game/Wizard of Wor; both were released the same year (1980).